 How to Make Healthy Flapjacks - Step by Step

-Two: Add the oats, chocolate chips, honey, vanilla and cinnamon.
-Mix well until combined.
+- Step 3: Add the oats, chocolate chips, honey, vanilla and cinnamon.

-Three: Line a 20x25cm (8x10 inch) baking tin and pour in the mixture.
+- Step 5: Line a 20x25cm (8x10 inch) baking tin and pour in the mixture.
 Press firmly down and into the corners.
-Cook for 18-20 minutes.
-Allow to cool and then cut into bars.

 Storage

-Store: These flapjacks will keep in an air tight container in the fridge for around 4 days.
+Store: These healthy flapjacks will keep in an air tight container in the fridge for around 4 days.
 After that they will start to dry out.
 You can warm them up in the microwave for 15 seconds if you prefer.

 Extra Tips